 Notice of Violation and Cease-and-Desist Order

-The Colorado Department of Public Health and Environment (CDPHE) has the authority to issue a notice of violation and order immediate cessation of any activities disturbing asbestos.
+In Colorado, the Colorado Department of Public Health and Environment (CDPHE) has the authority to issue a notice of violation and order immediate cessation of any activities disturbing asbestos.
 This serves as a warning to rectify the situation promptly.

 Legal Action